kyoh86/gogh/README.md

 Currently Git and Mercurial repositories are supported.

-### `bulk-get`

-Reads repository URLs from stdin line by line and performs 'get' for each of them.

-### `pipe-get`

-Reads repository URLs from other command output by line and performs 'get' for each of them.

 ### `create`

 Create a new repository on remote GitHub and clone it into local project.